Ssekyene/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. Deletes the directory "my_first_directory" that is in the "/tmp" directory

 10. Changes the working directory to the previous one

+11. Lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.